justin-lee-collins/swork/readme.md

 ## Notes

 As service workers do not yet natively support ES6 modules, a Swork implementation is expected to be built with your preferred bundler (e.g. Webpack, Rollup)

+## Contact

+If you are using `swork` or any of its related middlewares, please let me know on [gitter](https://gitter.im/swork-chat/community).
+I am always looking for feedback or additional middleware ideas.